audioxide/data/data/posts/20210115-articles-my-parents-the-would-be-rockstars.md

 No words will quite do justice to what I’ve been privy to over the last few years — the work, the laughs, the tears, the heartache, and highs that made it all worthwhile.
 From magical gigs to one-liners worthy of _Spinal Tap_ (‘Why do you have four amps?’
 ‘I couldn’t afford five’) it’s been the full rock and roll package, a beautiful and messy tempest.

-The lineup a couple of years to settle, but I for one wouldn’t change it for the world.
+The lineup took a couple of years to settle, but I for one wouldn’t change it for the world.
 On guitar is (Doctor) Robert Doyle, my stepdad; on vocals Eda Kuran, my mum; on bass John Rigg; and on drums Jose Joyette.
 Together they are the Radi8ors, four formidable disciples of rock and roll in the vein of Pixies, Public Image Ltd, Blondie, and, of course, David Bowie.

 It took a lot of work for the Radi8ors to find their sound -- weekly practices, rewriting, refining, exploring.
 Rob and I developed a tradition in which he’d play me mixes he’d slaved over for weeks, I’d cheerfully explain everything wrong with them then saunter off to make some tea, and he’d resist the urge to rip my arm off and beat me to death with the song.
 This eventually earned me the moniker Judge Fredd.
 Just know, dad, I do it out of love.